 After clicking the button, the following dialog box is displayed:

-Select [ODPS] and click on <OK>. the ODPS icon will appear at the upper-right corner, indicating that the plug-in takes effect.
+Select [ODPS] and click on OK. the MaxCompute icon will appear at the upper-right corner, indicating that the plug-in takes effect.